Generalized Random Forests using Fixed-Point Trees: Implementation Details

-\item {\bf Random function generator $\text{RFG}(x)$.} For the simulations in Section~\ref{sec:simulations}, the effect functions $\theta^*_k(x) = \text{RFG}(x)$ follow the ``random function generator'' model by \citet{friedman2001greedy}.
+The effect functions $\theta^*_k(x) = \text{RFG}(x)$ under VCM Setting 4 (in Table~\ref{tbl:vcm-sim-settings}) and HTE Setting 5 (in Table~\ref{tbl:hte-sim-settings}) follow the random function generator design of \citet{friedman2001greedy}.
 The idea is to measure the performance of the estimator under a variety of randomly generated targets.
-Each $\theta^*_k(\cdot)$ is randomly generated as a linear combination of functions $\{g_{l}(\cdot)\}_{1}^{20}$ of the form
+Each $\theta^*_k(\cdot)$ is randomly generated as a linear combination of functions $\{g_{\ell}(\cdot)\}_{\ell}^{20}$ of the form